calebephrem/quantum/README.md

 ### HTML + Markdown

 ![html+markdown](https://github.com/pandaproggit/quantum/blob/main/assets/html-markdown.png)

-> Again, you can download and install the _Operator Mono Lig_ font for free from https://github.com/willfore/vscode_operator_mono_lig.

 🧐 Please let me know if you've caught some kinda funky color, because this theme is new, and there are so many languages and VS Code parts that I don't use.